ricdemgtz/IngressFix/README.md

 Set the `UBMS_LOG_PATH` environment variable if you need to change the log file location.

-## Future integration
+## Upload handler integration
-`hook_example.sh` demonstrates how an upload handler in UBMS DEV will invoke the fixer and then pass the `_fixed.csv` file to existing loaders.
-TODO markers in code note areas that may require adjustments during real deployment.
+`scripts/hook_example.sh` illustrates how a UBMS upload handler could invoke the fixer and then hand the `_fixed.csv` file to existing loaders.
+TODO comments in the script mark paths—`RULES`, `ingressfix.py`, and `UBMS_LOG_PATH`—that should be updated for the target environment.

 ## Production configuration
 Update placeholder values before deploying: